AshmitaRoy/aschmut/index.md

 - " Jotno kore tuley rakhlam in my cupboard of bekar opinions "
 - " I asked you to be pregnant, but you refused "
 - " We are more intricate than Game of Thrones "
+- " 🦋🦋 Thank you for the information 🦋🦋 "
 - " Ya I own you, you're basically my uterus "
 - " Of course I know PEEDIPIE I'm a LAWYER "
 - " AshmitaRoyal and the Gobet of Desire "
+- " Listen. " * *cue Aschmut panique* *
 - " I played with that man's monkey "
-- " Listen. " * *cue Aschmut panique* *
 - " You're a bad brother, a piglet. "
 - " She stole my dad's Tommy "
 - " You should Twi-harder "
 - " No 🐱 for RJ Sayan "
 - " Nyangto Yaksha Dul "
 - " Neel ghumiye poro "
-- " Ki dinkal thakur "
+- " Ki dinkaal thakur "
 - " Doing the Dishes "
 - " Khali bari chai "
 - " Spaghetti "